 Somehow nobody believes it until they get a call from their broker telling them that they need to pay in an amount of money so big that they have to sell a car to cover it.
 The market is unforgiving.
 It doesn’t care about your personal situation.
 It doesn’t care if you have the money or not.
 If you get caught, over-geared because you were greedy, it will carry you out on a stretcher.

 I’ve been writing for this blog since 2015 and have over that time covered a number of themes.
 I’ve spoken about fear and greed, emotional understanding and control, discipline, studying markets, motivations, consistency, routines, good trades, bad trades, pitfalls, and a whole bunch of other things that I was going through and learning and experiencing.
 And I sincerely hope that some of those things have been helpful to you, the reader of this blog.
-Thinking back on last week, I think I realised something that I’ve known, but has not sunk in, really, until now.
+Thinking back on last week, I realised something that I’ve known, but it hadn’t really sunk in until now.
 You have to learn to lose and be ok with it.

-There are three trades from last week that stand out to me.
-One that I will likely remember and talk about for as long as I live (I was long Steinhoff overnight on Tuesday, and bought during the first volatility auction on Wednesday and managed to get out in profit after being down an ugly amount at the open.
+Three trades from last week stand out for me.
+One, I will likely remember and talk about for as long as I live.
+I was long Steinhoff overnight on Tuesday, and bought during the first volatility auction on Wednesday and managed to get out in profit after being down an ugly amount at the open.

 I had to avoid my desk for some time after them both because I knew that I would revenge trade if I stuck around.
-I thought for a long time before I acted, and they got so close to going in the money, but after they’d put me through pain and gave me a chance to get out with small loss, I took it.
-I can’t say it was without hesitation, because there was plenty of that, but I took the losses when they were still small enough to manage and in both cases, after a few hours to calm down and get back into the zone, I managed to end of each of those days fairly well.
+They had got so close to going in the money, so I thought for a long time before I acted.
+But ultimately, they’d put me through pain, and now gave me a chance to get out with small loss.
+I can’t say it was without hesitation, because there was plenty of that, but I took the losses when they were still small enough to manage.
+In both cases, after taking a few hours to calm down and get back into the zone, I managed to end those days fairly well.
 I actually had a great week.

 Taking the losses saved me from the stretcher.
 Twice.
 So if there is one thing, one piece of advice that I can give to anyone who is trading, it would be this:

 Click here to meet the Just One Lap team at one of our live, free events.